 Through the years, Friends of the Peak has trained crew leaders and project leaders in the various aspects needed for a successful volunteer project.
 The training is sometimes more informal on-the-job training, but often classroom work and field application.
 Training also has focused on specific needs.
 Training for trail construction and for trail maintenance, which has different issues, have been offered separately and together.
 Coordinating projects has even more aspects, planning the entire event and all the logistics involved in that, and then executing.
 Friends of the Peak held training on its own.
 Sometimes other organizations sent their members to the training that Friends of the Peak offered.
 In 2011, Friends of the Peak offered training, separately, for project coordinators, for crew leaders for trail maintenance, and on evaluating trails and deciding what work to do.
-In 2012, Friends of the Peak joined with Colorado Springs Parks and Recreational and Cultural Services, Trails and Open Space Coalition, Rocky Mountain Field Institute, Volunteers for Outdoor Colorado, and other Friends groups to provide crew leader training in trail construction, trail maintenance, and restoration for the Friends groups in the area.
+In 2012 and 2013, Friends of the Peak joined with Colorado Springs Parks and Recreational and Cultural Services, Trails and Open Space Coalition, Rocky Mountain Field Institute, Volunteers for Outdoor Colorado, and other Friends groups to provide crew leader training in trail construction, trail maintenance, and restoration for the Friends groups in the area.

 Friends of the Peak held a project removing toadflax, a noxious weed, in Garden of the Gods in 2015.
 A toadflax removal project was scheduled for Red Rock Canyon Open Space in 2014, but it had to be canceled.
 The 2015 toadflax removal project was also originally scheduled for Red Rock, but had to move when extensive storm damage closed Red Rock open space.